Join the SCB as a Baronet or Heir Apparent

 The first five year programme under the new dispensation was to make an annual grant of £5,000 to SSAFA ( Soldiers Sailors Air Force Association) to provide remedial holidays for the children of servicemen and women who were under the cosh in all sorts of different ways.
 Obviously SSAFA is a huge charity but this targeted grant, coming at the tail end of the Iraq and Afghanistan campaigns, struck a chord with baronets who responded generously to our appeal.

-We are now over half way through our second five year term.
+We have made our final payment to The Shannon Trust, the charity we have supported for the past five years.
 The Shannon Trust gets prisoners to teach other prisoners to read and write.
 Given the correlation between illiteracy and the prison population, the benefits are obvious.
-We started with an annual grant of £5,000 but , following good investment performance and with faith in the continued generosity of baronets, have now been able to ramp this up to £10,000 a year.
+We started with an annual grant of £5,000 but, following good investment performance and with faith in the continued generosity of baronets, have now been able to ramp this up to £10,000 a year.

 In 1985 a group of Baronets launched a charity exclusive to members of the Baronetage.
 The intention was to provide an opportunity to Baronets to make a meaningful contribution to society.
 The opportunity to give collegially has struck a chord with an increasing number of Baronets and continues to do so today.